joeycose/A1/README.md

 # Functional API that is connected to a Database in Mongo.db.
-This Database contains records of Movies with several properties within.
+This Database contains records of Movies with properties.

 Tech-Stack : Mongo.DB / Express.js / Node.js